 This section of the EIS should describe the potential hazards and risk that may be associated with the project, including consideration of both natural and man-made hazards.
-The assessment of risk should be in accordance with relevant standards, such as AS/NZS4360:2004, Risk management.
+The assessment of risk should be in accordance with relevant standards, such as ISO 31000:2009, Risk Management Principles and Guidelines.